 - The main purpose of employing this technique is for the strong foundation characteristics of crack and sagging resistance.

-- The waffle slab also carries a higher quantity of load than conventional concrete slabs.
+- They also carry a higher quantity of load than conventional concrete slabs.

-This slab is normally made for temples, mosques, palaces and the dome slab is built on the traditional slab and the thickness of the dome slab is 0.15 m.
+This dome slab is normally made for temples, mosques, palaces, while the dome slab is built on the traditional slab and the thickness of the dome slab is 0.15 m.

 The dome is semi-circular in shape and shuttering is done on a conventional slab in a dome shape and concrete is stuffed in shuttering forming dome shapes.

 The roof of the pitching slab is a sloping slab, usually made at resorts for a natural look and the tile sheets used in pitch roof slabs are extremely mild compared to conventional roofing materials.

 This weight savings reduces timber or metal structural requirements leading to significant cost savings.

 Tile sheets are tailored for every project providing labour price savings and reduced site wastage, while the thickness of the slab depends on the tiles used for 2- 8 inch, it is one of the types of concrete slabs.